The Nebuchadnezzar magazine

 I note that we stand on the shoulders of giants.

 The voices of men, and the voices of women have been silenced for far too long.
-That is why I will be working with the Black men Coalition in Dane county, The center for Black Excellence and Culture, Journey Mental health services, the Cultural Network, Immigration, a public defenders, and Law enforcement in mitigating violence.
+That is why I will be working with the Black men Coalition in Dane county, The center for Black Excellence and Culture, Journey Mental health services, the Cultural Network, Immigration, public defenders, and Law enforcement in mitigating violence.

 I will address this issue with poise, with amnesty amongst our borders and Immigration.